xeefei/3x-ui/README.md

 1. Ensure your domain is correctly resolved to the server.
 2. Access the `x-ui` command and navigate to `SSL Certificate Management`.
+3. Select `SSL Certificate Management`.
-3. You will be presented with the following options:
+4. You will be presented with the following options:

    - **Get SSL:** Obtain SSL certificates.
    - **Revoke:** Revoke existing SSL certificates.